karurosuma/opencore-z490i-aorus-ultra/README.md

-# OpenCore Monterey for Z490i Aorus Ultra
+# OpenCore for Z490i Aorus Ultra
 ![About This Mac](./preview.png)
 ## Getting Started
 #### On Windows